vipi-n/swe-101/lld/desing-patterns.md

 ### Prototype Pattern

-**Purpose:** Create new objects by **cloning an existing object** (the prototype) instead of creating from scratch.
+**Purpose:** Create new objects by **copying an existing one** instead of building from scratch.

 **Problem without it:**
-- You **repeat expensive initialization** (network calls, DB queries, heavy computation) every time you need a similar object
+- Need 100 similar objects?
+You run expensive init (DB call, API call) 100 times instead of once
-- Creating 100 similar objects = 100× the cost of initialization, when really you only needed to compute once and copy
+- Complex setup (talk to 3 services, validate, transform) repeated every time
-- If object setup requires complex steps (talk to 3 services, validate, transform), you can't just `new` it easily
+- You must know the exact class to `new` it — can't clone from just an interface reference
-- Without cloning, you must **know the exact class** to create it — breaks if you only have a reference to an interface
+- **TL;DR:** You pay the full creation cost every time instead of copy + tweak

 **Use cases:** When object creation is expensive (DB calls, network requests), or when you need many similar objects with slight variations.